App Version: 3.7

 About the Sampleset

 The Bureå Church sampleset is provided by Lars Palo and Graham Goode under the Creative Commons Attribution-ShareAlike 2.5 license, see http://creativecommons.org/licenses/by-sa/2.5/.
 For your convenience, all needed files of the sampleset package are included in the app, but you can also download the sampleset independently from http://familjenpalo.se/vpo/download if you would like to use it with other software (e.g. GrandOrgue).
+Concerning sample sets that are subject to a CC license, see here also.

 About the Organ